 When you find yourself in the south of France, there are plenty of things to do.
 If you like to be active and go hiking or cycling, there are numerous routes to follow.
-If you feel like exploring the lavish lavender fields or the sun bursting sunflower field, August is your best pick.
+If you feel like exploring the lavish lavender fields or the sun-bursting sunflower field, August is your best pick.
 But what to do if you’re a real cultural buff and like to stroll around a new town?

-The City Orange, France
+The City Orange in France

-The City of Orange, is located in the South of France.
+The City of Orange is located in the South of France.
 The river Rhone flows to the right of the city.
 The bigger city of Avignon is located to the South of Orange.

 The World Heritage Sites in Orange, France

 Both sites are in (near) perfect conditions.
 You can get all close and personal with both of them and guess what?
 They are not overcrowded, like for example the things to see in Pisa.

-This is a real show stopper and the main attraction of the city.
-This is one of the World Heritage Sites in Orange and absolutely the must see site in the area.
+The Orange City Theatre is a real show stopper and the main attraction of the city.
+This is one of the World Heritage Sites in Orange and absolutely the must see Roman site in the area.

-Mainly used as a stone quarry or refugee place, the Theatre of Orange crumbled down.
-It was only in 1824 that reconstruction started and since 1869 the Theatre of Orange is the backdrop for numerous plays and concerts.
+Mainly used as a stone quarry or refugee place, the Orange city theatre crumbled down.
+It was only in 1824 that reconstruction started and since 1869 the old Roman theatre of Orange is the backdrop for numerous plays and concerts.
 The theatre can now house 7.000 people.

 Are you just as curious about France’s Roman History as me?
 Check out Lyon’s Roman Past on passportcollective.

-Tour of the Roman Theatre in Orange
+Tour of the Roman Theatre of Orange

-When you want to visit the Theatre, you can ask for an audio guide too.
-Normally, I do not like walking around with head phones and somebody talking in my ear all the time.
-But for this instance it was rather informative.
+When you want to visit the city theatre of Orange, you can ask for an audio guide too.
+Normally, I do not like walking around with headphones and somebody talking in my ear all the time.
+But for this instance, it was rather informative.

 You’ll find yourself in the middle of the orchestra and facing the theatre wall.
 This has recently been covered with a modern roof.
 Take your time to listen to the audio guide and slowly make your way up the steps, to check out the higher seats of the theatre.